-"Mind your language… or pay the price in Rubels!" clean up language translation agency list
+"Mind your language… or pay the price in Rubels!"
+The Translation Profession translation jobs

 "Mind your language… or pay the price in Rubels!"